SAP-samples/ui5-typescript-tutorial/exercises/ex1/README.md

 After answering all questions (just press `Enter` to confirm the defaults), Yeoman runs `npm install` in the application directory.
 Once completed you can switch into the directory `com.myorg.myapp`.

-> `yo easy-ui5 ts-app` may cause an error to download and install the `ts-app` template on Macs.
-In this case, a similar error like this can appear:
+> **Remark:** `yo easy-ui5 ts-app` may run into an error when downloading and installing the `ts-app` template on Macs.
+In this case, an error message like this can appear:
 >
 > ```sh
 > Error: EACCES: permission denied, mkdir '/path/to/project/ProjectName'